bsassoli/irs25-26/data/text working.md

 Some models are similar to their targets by exemplifying them.
 An exemplar is a model that is one of the target systems it is used to represent.
 Researchers can use exemplars to represent a broader class of targets that includes the exemplar, drawing conclusions about the whole class of targets by investigating just the exemplar.
 For example, the fruit fly (Drosophila melanogaster) is a common model organism in genetics and developmental biology.
 Biologists have used the fruit fly to learn how genes influence physical traits and how embryos develop from single cells to mature organisms.

-# Drosophila melanogaster

-has a very simple genome with just four chromosomes

-# FIGURE 5.3
----
-# Scientific modeling

 The fruit fly’s features make it a good model for many purposes.
 Fruit flies are small and reproduce quickly, and large populations are easily maintained in labs.
 Their genome is very simple, with only four chromosomes, and scientists have it entirely mapped; so they can make precise interventions in their genes.
 As an exemplar, the fruit fly is used as a model organism to learn about genes in general, to show how development works in all insects, and for other applications.
 But, for some investigations, the differences from other organisms that make fruit flies particularly convenient models can also hinder their usefulness, like when genomic complexity is important.

-# EXERCISES
+##### EXERCISES

-# 5.1 Recall:

-Define the terms model and target system, and indicate the model and target system(s) in one example of scientific modeling.
+5.1 Recall: Define the terms model and target system, and indicate the model and target system(s) in one example of scientific modeling.

-# 5.2 Apply:

-For both the Bay model and the fruit fly as a model organism, say what the model is, what the target system is, how the model is related to the target system, and what the model is useful for.
+5.2 Apply: For both the Bay model and the fruit fly as a model organism, say what the model is, what the target system is, how the model is related to the target system, and what the model is useful for.

-# 5.3 Recall:

-Describe the Bay model of the San Francisco Bay, explaining the purpose for which it was built and what one could learn about the real world from this model.
+5.3 Recall: Describe the Bay model of the San Francisco Bay, explaining the purpose for which it was built and what one could learn about the real world from this model.
 Describe three similarities between the Bay model and its target and three differences, explaining the purpose of each.

-# 5.4 Think:

-Identify two reasons why researchers often use simpler model organisms like the fruit fly to study human biology.
+5.4 Think: Identify two reasons why researchers often use simpler model organisms like the fruit fly to study human biology.

-# 5.5 Apply:

-List three examples of scientific models not introduced in this section.
+5.5 Apply: List three examples of scientific models not introduced in this section.
 For each, indicate what the model is used to investigate.

-# 5.2 THE MODELING PROCESS
+### 5.2 THE MODELING PROCESS

 After reading this section, you should be able to: